ibm-cloud-docs/EventStreams/choosing_your_plan.md

 [^tabletext9]: The Schema Registry API is not automatically enabled on the Satellite plan.
 See [Enable the Schema Registry API](/docs/EventStreams?topic=EventStreams-satellite-provisioning#satellite-enable-schema-registry) for information about how to enable it.

 [^tabletext10]: The compliance certifications available on the Standard and Enterprise plans are currently not available on the {{site.data.keyword.satelliteshort}} plan.
 Adding the same certifications to the {{site.data.keyword.satelliteshort}} plan is in process.
 For general {{site.data.keyword.satelliteshort}} compliance standards information, see [Platform compliance and certification](/docs/satellite?topic=satellite-compliance) and [Compliance standards FAQ](/docs/satellite?topic=satellite-faqs#standards){: external}.

+[^tabletex11]: Only supported on clusters that were created after October 2019.

 For more information about limits, see [limits and quotas](/docs/EventStreams?topic=EventStreams-kafka_quotas).